NCAA's agent certification process draws concern, criticism

 The change took place last August, with the first wave of early draft entrants allowed to sign with an agent certified by the NBA players union in the spring.
 The NCAA added an additional layer of restrictions that control who players can sign with while preserving their college eligibility when the governing body created its own certification program that was announced this week.

+The NCAA released a statement Wednesday night, saying that it "as a higher education organization... values a college education and continues to emphasize the importance of earning a degree."
+It also noted that Rice's commission had recommended that the NCAA's certification process "should be more stringent."

+"While different and distinct," the NCAA said, "our rules taken together, which is the manner they were meant to be examined, provide a clear opportunity for our student-athletes to receive excellent advice from knowledgeable professionals on either the college or professional path they choose."

-NCAA spokeswoman Stacey Osburn didn't immediately return a call for comment on the certification rules, which still require the agent being certified by the NBPA (for at least three consecutive years and be in good standing).
+The NCAA certification rules still require the agent being certified by the NBPA (for at least three consecutive years and be in good standing).

 The application process now also requires agents seeking the NCAA's certification to take an in-person examination and go through a background check.
 Agents must also pay a $250 application fee and an annual $1,250 certification fee separate from any fees and requirements for the NBPA certification.